Cost of quantum secret key: Key of formation

 \subsection{Monotonicity of the key of formation under some elementary operations}

-In this section, we prove that $K_F$ is monotonic under certain LOCC operations.
+\setcurrentname{Monotonicity of the key of formation under some elementary operations} In this section, we prove that $K_F$ is monotonic under certain LOCC operations.
 We note first that it is easy to observe that the key of formation does not increase after local measurements on pure states.

 \begin{observation} $K_F$ does not increase on pure states under LOCC. \end{observation}

 \begin{proof} We note that, for a pure state, $K_F=K_D=E_F$ by definition.
 Since $E_F$ is an LOCC monotone, we have